- Trees Ontario

 Carl is licensed by the Ministry of the Environment for the application of herbicides, fungicides and insecticides in the nursery environment.

 He worked with peers within the provincial nursery organization and outside consultants to facilitate the development of standards for seedling production, growing prescriptions, cultural and operational improvements and the introduction of new technologies that resulted in the production of improved planting stock for the Ministry and its many customers.

 Carl finished his MNR career as Operations Manager at the St. Williams Forest Tree Nursery near Simcoe.

 In 1998, Carl joined Somerville Nurseries Inc. to lead the development of its new Bare Root Seedling Division at Everett, near Alliston.
 Today, Somerville Seedlings has an annual production of close to four million seedlings and is recognized as the industry leader in the production of high quality trees seedlings.

 Mary Bella, Communications, Webmaster and Social Media

 Mary Bella runs her own company – Maestra Web Design – which specializes in creating and maintaining websites for artists, arts organizations and non profits.
 She has created more than 50 websites for clients ranging from musicians, ensembles and artist agencies, to community organizations and registered charities.

 An accomplished musician in her own right, Mary completed her Graduate Opera Diploma and Masters in Music Performance at the University of Toronto.
 She still sings regularly with the Canadian Opera Company chorus.
-Mary also volunteers with a variety of community organizations and Boards including the Mimico Children’s Choir, Mimico Residents Association and the John English School Council.
+Mary also volunteers with a variety of community organizations and Boards including the Mimico Children’s Choir and Mimico Residents Association.